ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

      * What type of issues they identify
      * How long they take to run

    * compile

      * Does NOT ensure code is py2.6+ and py3.5+ compatible
+     * PY3: Not a porting job, need to support py2.6 + py3.5+

    * Sanity

      * ansible-doc, ansible-var-precedence-check
      * Code: no-iterkeys, pep8, pylint, shellcheck
      * ``ansible-test sanity --list-tests`` for full list

 ansible-test platform features
 ==============================